 Be respectful of the people and facilities connected to the FCC Honors community.
 To remain in good status in the Honors College program, students are expected to maintain a minimum grade point average of 3.0 or higher.
 Any student whose grade point average drops below 3.0 will be placed on Probationary status and must meet with the Honors Coordinator for honors advising.
 "D" work not counted as part of the 12 honors credits needed to graduate from the Honors College program.
 Sustained academic performance below a 3.0 grade point average or violation of the student code of conduct policy at FCC is grounds for removal from the program.

 We encourage students to engage in learning both inside and outside the classroom.
 To promote learning outside the classroom, all honors courses require students to attend co-curricular events.
-The Honors College also sponsors a variety of student organized activities each year, and the Center for Student Engagement at FCC offers even more engagement opportunities.
+The Honors College also sponsors a variety of student organized activities each year, and the Office of Student Leadership & Engagement at FCC offers even more engagement opportunities.
 With 25 service hours in two projects and a reflection paper, students can earn a service certificate.
 Leadership opportunities are available through the Honors Student Association, Phi Theta Kappa, and Honors College internships.
 Student leaders can also complete workshops and earn a leadership certificate.

 Besides honing your academic skills through active learning, some other benefits of participating in the Honors College are: